PhDStudentsP13/ScalaAndSpark/README.md

 # Scala And Spark Usefull Links
 Welcome everybody.
-Because bookemarks are too confidentials i decided to share every usefull links i fall in during my learning of Scala and Spark.
-Don't hesitate to add some cool links i have missed.
+Because bookemarks are too confidentials i decided to share every usefull links i fall on during my learning of Scala and Spark.
+Don't hesitate to add cool links i have missed.

 Some comments will be added with time i hope :smile: